Felipe Massa: 2017

 On 16 January 2017, Massa rejoined Williams after Valtteri Bottas signed with Mercedes.
 In the first race of the season, the Australian Grand Prix, Massa qualified in seventh and finished in sixth.
 In China, he qualified in sixth.
 In the race, he struggled with the changing conditions to finish in 14th.
 Next, in Bahrain, Massa qualified in eighth and finished a strong sixth.
 In Russia, he qualified in sixth.
 In the race, he suffered 2 punctures and finished in ninth.
 Moving on to Spain, Massa qualified in ninth.
 In the race, he made a good start but made contact with McLaren driver Fernando Alonso and suffered a puncture.
 As a result, he finished out of the points, in 13th.
 In Monaco, Massa qualified only in 15th, as he was caught by yellow flags caused by Stoffel Vandoorne.
 In the race, he kept out of trouble to finish in ninth, collecting 2 points.

 In Montreal, Massa qualified a solid 7th.
 His race was short lived, as he was taken out by a spinning Carlos Sainz Jr. at turn 3.

 Two weeks later in Azerbaijan, Massa qualified in 9th behind his teammate Lance Stroll for the first time that season and ahead of the eventual race winner Daniel Ricciardo.
 In the race, Massa had a good start, avoiding the turn 2 collision between Kimi Räikkönen and Valtteri Bottas, climbing up to sixth.
 Massa showed good pace throughout the race and managed to climb up to third passing both Kimi Räikkönen and Sergio Pérez during the safety car restarts and almost pulled off a sublime move on Sebastian Vettel for second place, before the race was red-flagged due to large amounts of debris around the track.
-When the race restarted, Massa suffered from broken rear damper and had to retire from the race on lap 25.
-A race many people believed Massa could have won.
+When the race restarted, Massa suffered from a broken rear damper and had to retire from the race on lap 25, a race both Williams Chief Technical Officer Paddy Lowe and Massa himself believed he could have won.